-5.8.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.9.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-Implementation of the Proposed Action would result in long-term, minor benefits to air quality in the area as carbon-sequestering vegetation would be allowed to revegetate cleared shorelines.
-While there would be benefits to air quality with implementation of this alternative, the acreage of lands proposed for purchase is extremely minor in comparison to already USACE-owned and vegetated acres, thus benefits would be considered minor.
+The acquisition of fee title from willing sellers may result in long-term positive benefits to air quality in the area if carbon-sequestering vegetation can revegetate cleared shorelines (dependent on soils).
+While there may be benefits to air quality with implementation of this alternative, the acreage of lands likely to be acquired is extremely minor in comparison to already USACE-owned and vegetated acres, thus benefits would be considered negligible.
 This alternative does not entail construction activities that would emit greenhouse gases, as such a General Conformity analysis and determination are not required.
+The acquisition of occasional flowage easements would have no impact on the air quality at Beaver Lake.
+It is anticipated that the private land parcels under consideration would continue to be managed and used as they are now (with the exception of development activities).

-5.9 Health & Safety
+5.10 Health & Safety

 The implementation of the No Action Alternative may have long-term, minor, adverse impacts on the health and safety at Beaver Lake.
-As discussed in Section 5.7.1, there have been instances of landowners with shoreline-owned property (or even under water) stretching cables or ropes across coves to keep public boats of the water overlying the private land.
+As discussed in Section 5.7.1, there have been instances of landowners with shoreline and/or submerged property stretching cables or ropes across coves to keep public boats out.
 These cables and ropes can create safety hazards for boaters.

-5.9.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.10.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only